dipy/dipy/doc/interfaces/BUAN_flow.rst

 You must have downloaded bundles folder of 30 atlas bundles and subjects folder with PPMI data derivatives.

-NOTE: Make sure all output folders are empty and do not get overridden.

-Following workflows require specific input directory structure but don't worry as downloaded data is already in the required format.
+Following workflows require specific input directory structure but don't worry as data you downloaded is already in the required format.
 We will be using ``bundles`` folder you downloaded from streamline atlas link and ``subjects_small`` folder downloaded from test data link.

+NOTE: Make sure all the output folders are empty and do not get overridden.

 Create an ``out_dir`` folder (eg: bundle_profiles)::